BethanyG/python-lab/labs/lab2.md

 colors = ["black"]
 ```

+But you can add as many colors as you want!
-Visit http://www.color-hex.com/color-wheel/ and find some fun new colors to add to the list.
+Visit http://www.color-hex.com/color-wheel/ and find some fun colors to add to the list.

+For example, `"#b01db5"` is a violet, `"#0faed6"` is sky blue, and `"#baa057"` is a bister.

 ## Step 3